chozabu/WebScriptRS/README.md

 Empty Plugin for Retroshare

-This is an empty plugin for retroshare with no networking
+This is an empty plugin for retroshare with no networking.
+It is the LinksCloud plugin stripped down.
+I have perhaps done a few silly things, like hardcode the translations.
+Please do send a pull request with any further fixes/tweaks/strippings.

 ## Quick Start: